 14. Bobbing Bobber Brewing Company aka 3BC

-Make no mistake, saying the brewery’s full name while drinking their brews will get you into trouble!
+Saying the brewery’s full name while drinking their brews will get you into trouble!
 It opened in 2018 with a renovated taproom.
-By experimenting with the recipes on tap, 3BC has become a heart of the community and a tourist stop.
+By experimenting with the recipes on tap, 3BC has become the heart of the community and a tourist stop.

 Brewing a light list of craft beers and rotating the selection to please a larger clientele with a penchant for something different, 3BC should be a pit stop on your list.

 Choose a refreshing pint from their international menu of cream ales, porters, or lagers, or try something exotic or non-alcoholic.
 Your taste buds will be delighted.

 Conveniently located at the elbow of Main Street and across from the historic Oakland Cemetery, Bobbing Bobber Brewing is hard to miss and a great way to round out your visit to Hutchinson, MN.

 Camping or loading the RV with the family is a great way to see the country and appreciate how beautiful life can be beyond city walls.
 Hutchinson and the surrounding area are great places to pitch a tent or park the RV and relax.